 In this lesson you’ll see that while power chords can be enough to make great guitar riffs, if you want to inject more variety into them, you should consider other options.

-One of the first things you should consider is adding major and minor triads to your power chord riffs.
+Another thing you should consider is adding major and minor guitar triads to your riffs.

 The following example shows you the notes for the C major and F major triads on music notation, and where you should play them on guitar in the tab section.

 As you can see, the chord shape formed by the guitar triad that starts on the low E string and the one that starts on the A string are the same.